HowardHinnant/date/README.md

     Here are the Cppcon 2015 slides on date.h: http://schd.ws/hosted_files/cppcon2015/43/hinnant_dates.pdf

 2. `"tz.h"` / `"tz.cpp"`  are a timezone library built on top of the `"date.h"` library.
 This timezone library is a complete parser of the IANA timezone database.
 It provides for an easy way to access all of the data in this database, using the types from `"date.h"` and `<chrono>`.
 The IANA database also includes data on leap seconds, and this library provides utilities to compute with that information as well.
 See http://howardhinnant.github.io/tz.html for more details.
+See the `auto_download` branch for an experimental version of this library which auto-installs the latest version of the IANA timezone database (if you are connected to the internet).

 3. `"iso_week.h"` is a header-only library built on top of the `"date.h"` library which implements the ISO week date calendar.
 See http://howardhinnant.github.io/iso_week.html for more details.